Laura: First question; what is your name?

 Laura: Yeah.

 Father: And it was so you know, just different things like that, that I went through that I was able to talk to kids and was so crazy.
-I got to kind of then what you went through my life I've had.
+I got to kind of tell them what I went through.
 It sounds crazy.
 I've had three strokes.

 Laura: Okay.
 And when was this in your life?